Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Abstract

 \section{Abstract}

-The goal of the present paper is to lay the foundations for a theory of projective and affine structures on higher-dimensional varieties in positive characteristic.
-This theory deals with Frobenius-projective and Frobenius-affine structures, which have been previously investigated only in the case where the underlying varieties are curves.
-As the first step in expanding the theory, we prove various basic properties on Frobenius-projective and Frobenius-affine structures and study (the positive characteristic version of) the classification problem, starting with S. Kobayashi and T. Ochiai, of varieties admitting projective or affine structures.
-In the first half of the present paper, we construct bijective correspondences with several types of generalized indigenous bundles; one of them is defined in terms of Berthelot's higher-level differential operators.
-We also prove the positive characteristic version of Gunning's formulas, which give necessary conditions on Chern classes for the existence of Frobenius-projective or Frobenius-affine structures respectively.
-The second half of the present paper is devoted to studying, from the viewpoint of Frobenius-projective and Frobenius-affine structures, some specific classes of varieties, i.e., projective and affine spaces, abelian varieties, curves, and surfaces.
-For example, it is shown that the existence of Frobenius-projective structures of infinite level gives a characterization of ordinariness for abelian varieties.
-Also, we prove that any smooth projective curve of genus $>1$ admits a Frobenius-projective structure of infinite level, which induces a representation of the stratified fundamental group.
+This paper aims to develop a theory of projective and affine structures on higher-dimensional varieties in positive characteristic.
+This theory deals with Frobenius-projective and Frobenius-affine structures, which have been previously investigated in the case where the underlying space is a curve.
+We first provide a description of such structures in terms of Berthelot's higher-level differential operators.
+That description leads us to obtain a positive characteristic version of Gunning's formulas, which give necessary conditions on Chern classes for the existence of Frobenius-projective and Frobenius-affine structures, respectively.
+Finally, we establish some characterizations of projective spaces using Frobenius-projective structures.